Joondanna

 Population growth drivers in Joondanna are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Joondanna's population, as of November 2025, is estimated at around 6,021 people.
-This figure reflects an increase of 738 individuals since the 2021 Census, which recorded a population of 5,283 in the Joondanna statistical area (Lv2).
-The growth was inferred from AreaSearch's estimation of the resident population at 5,867 following examination of the latest ERP data release by the ABS in June 2024 and an additional 30 validated new addresses since the Census date.
-This level of population results in a density ratio of 4,152 persons per square kilometer, placing Joondanna in the top 10% of national locations assessed by AreaSearch.
-The area's 14.0% growth since the 2021 census exceeded the national average of 9.7%.
-Population growth was primarily driven by overseas migration contributing approximately 72.0% of overall population gains during recent periods.
+Joondanna's population is estimated at around 6,026 as of Feb 2026.
+This reflects an increase of 743 people since the 2021 Census, which reported a population of 5,283 people.
+The change is inferred from AreaSearch's resident population estimate of 5,867 following examination of ABS ERP data release in June 2024 and additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,155 persons per square kilometer, placing Joondanna in the top 10% of national locations assessed by AreaSearch.
+The suburb's 14.1% growth since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by overseas migration contributing approximately 72.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project an above median growth for Australian statistical areas, with Joondanna expected to expand by 1,015 persons to 2041, reflecting a gain of 14.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for the suburb, expecting it to expand by 1,027 persons to 2041, reflecting a gain of 14.7% over the 17 years.

 Frequently Asked Questions - Population